ADB-Data-Division/DataBlox-frontend/docs/thailand-administrative-dataset.md

 # Thailand Administrative Dataset Schema

-This document describes the JSON dataset schema for Thailand provinces and districts used in the capacity building visualization application.
+This document describes the JSON dataset schema for Thailand provinces and districts used in the Datablox visualization application.

 ## Overview